Volvo Cars launches EX30 electric SUV with focus on affordability

 ($1 = 0.9359 euros)

-(Reporting by Giulio Piovaccari in Milan and Marie Mannes in Stockholm Editing by Mark Potter)
+(Reporting by Giulio Piovaccari in Milan and Marie Mannes in Stockholm Editing by Mark Potter and David Evans)

 ((giulio.piovaccari@thomsonreuters.com))